Gaurav14cs17/LEAF-YOLO/README.md

 This project is licensed under the Apache 2.0 License - use it freely in your projects!

 ### 🎓 Citation
-If LEAF-YOLO helps your research or project, please cite our paper:
+If LEAF-YOLO helps your research or project, please cite this  paper:

 ```bibtex
 @article{NGHIEM2025200484,